Julián Besteiro: Second Spanish Republic and the Civil War

 Still serving in the Cortes Generales after the establishment of the Second Spanish Republic in 1931, Besteiro was elected Speaker of the Constituent Cortes, empowered to draft a new constitution.
 The Cabinet offered him first the job of state delegate to CAMPSA, the state petrol monopoly, and then the post of Ambassador to France, both of which he rejected.
 During his period as President of the Cortes, he seemed to become more conservative in his political views.
 In January 1934, he resigned as President of the UGT.

 Opposing the radicalization of the Socialist movement, he disapproved the socialists' taking part in the armed uprising of October 1934.
 In February 1936, Besteiro won the highest number of votes of any candidate in Madrid in the Popular Front elections.

-Throughout this period, Besteiro had continued to work in the University of Madrid as a Dean of the Faculty of Philosophy and Letters, as well as to carry out his duties as a parliamentary deputy and councillor of the town council in Madrid.
+Throughout this period, Besteiro had continued to work at the Complutense University of Madrid as a Dean of the Faculty of Philosophy and Letters, as well as to carry out his duties as a parliamentary deputy and councillor of the town council in Madrid.
 After the Spanish Civil War broke out in 1936, and against the urgings of friends, he refused to leave Madrid and seek exile.

 Manuel Azaña, the Spanish Republican president, chose Besteiro as the representative to the coronation of the new British King George VI in London on 12 May 1937.
 Besteiro believed it was to be a peace mission.
 There he met with Sir Anthony Eden to seek British aid in ending the war, which had attracted German and Russian support of the opposing sides, but no significant results followed.
 After the failure of his mission in London, Besteiro returned to work on the town council of Madrid but withdrew from other official public life.
 He stopped attending the Agrupación Socialista Madrileña and the parliamentary group meetings.

 With the news of the fall of Barcelona on 26 January 1939 and Azaña's resignation as President of the Republic, Besteiro decided to work to achieve peace and stop the resistance.
 He contacted Colonel Segismundo Casado.
 On 5 March Besteiro announced the creation of the National Defence Council (Consejo Nacional de Defensa).
 The uprising against the government of Juan Negrín and its Communist Party of Spain allies succeeded, at the cost of nearly 2,000 lives.